intmus/inttheory22-23/_10-intro-part-writing/b1-part-writing-errors.md

     - You can double the root of a chord when possible.
     - For triads, you may double the fifth instead of the root if necessary.
         - This is actually preferable if the triad is in second inversion.
-    - **Do not** double the third because if it is a tendency tone. (e.g. circle-of-fifths progressions)If this is doubled, it will force you to choose between the incorrect resolution of a tendency tone or unacceptable parallel octaves.
-Also, the third should also be least present chord tone in the balance for the chord to sound best.
+    - Do not double the chordal third because *if it is a tendency tone*--meaning that it has a desired resolution based on voice leading (e.g. the chordal third in a circle-of-fifths progression).
+If this is doubled, it will force you to choose between the incorrect resolution of a tendency tone or unacceptable parallel voices.
+        - Additionally, the third should usually be the least present chord tone for a triad to sound balanced.
-    - **Do not** double the seventh because it is a tendency tone.
-If this is doubled, it will force you to choose between the incorrect resolution of a tendency tone or unacceptable parallel octaves.
+    - Do not double the chordal seventh because *it is a tendency tone*.
+Just as with the chordal third tendency tone, doubled chordal sevenths will force you to choose between the incorrect resolution of a tendency tone or unacceptable parallel voices.
-    - **Do not** double the fifth of a seventh chord.
+    - **Do not** double the chordal fifth of a seventh chord.
 This would require omitting the root, third, or seventh, and none of these are expendable.

 ## Part-writing errors

-In addition to the voicing rules, there are a number of standard part-writing errors that should be avoided as well:
-1. Parallel perfect octaves or perfect fifths
-2. Similar octaves or fifths (sometimes referred to as "direct", "hidden", or "exposed")
-3. Unacceptable unequal fifths
-4. Contrary perfect octaves or perfect fifths
+**An important caveat**: Before you begin examining each of the four errors below, please remember two things:

-Please note that these errors *must be within the same two voices* across both chords.
-Due to the effects of consistently doubling roots, there will almost always be consecutive perfect octaves and perfect fifths between two triads, but this is not *parallel*.
+1. All voice-leading errors *must occur within the same two voices*.
+      - Due to the effects of consistently doubling roots, there will almost always be consecutive perfect octaves and perfect fifths between two triads, but this is not *parallel*.
 For example, a root position C major triad moving to a root position G triad likely will have two voices on C in the first chord and two voices on G in the second chord, if standard doubling practices are observed.
 This is fine as long as its not in the *same* two voices in both chords (e.g. soprano and bass both have C and then both have a G).

-Each of the four primary categories of part-writing errors are *symptoms* of voice-leading issues.
+2. Each of the four primary categories of part-writing errors are *symptoms* of voice-leading issues.
 If you understand the underlying voice-leading issues of each of these errors, you can find them more easily and avoid them in your own part-writing.

-**Once you are comfortable with the descriptions of each of the errors below, try to fix each of the errors using the interface.
+Once you are comfortable with the descriptions of each of the errors below, try to fix each of the errors and listen to the playback.
 What do you have to change?
 Do you have to alter the harmony?
 Voice-leading?
 Voicing?
-In trying to fix it, do you just create further errors?**
+In trying to fix it, do you just create further errors?

 ## Parallel perfect fifths and perfect octaves (PP5, PP8)

 Part-writing errors result from poor voice-leading.
 For example, look at the progression below and try to find our first major error: *parallel perfect octaves* (PP8).
-Once you have found it, look to see if a voicing rule (e.g. spacing, doubling, etc.) has been broken.
+The name of the error should be enough of a clue as to what you are searching for, and once you have found it, look to see if a voicing rule (e.g. spacing, doubling, etc.) has been broken.
 If the voicing error is not fixed, is there any way to avoid the parallel octaves without incorrectly resolving a tendency tone?

 {% capture ex1 %}X:1
 T:Parallel perfect octaves (PP8)